UK election boost for Theresa May's Brexit strategy

 In an inflammatory statement outside Number 10 on Wednesday, the Prime Minister accused EU officials of trying to interfere in the June 8 election by leaking details of the dinner.
 By portraying the dispute as emblematic of a battle over Brexit between a nation united under "my team" and an EU led by meddling "Brussels bureaucrats" -- on the day before millions of UK voters went to the polls -- almost certainly boosted the Conservative vote.

-May's strategy for the General Election has been to pitch herself as a "strong and stable", unifying national leader against what she calls the "coalition of chaos" led by Labour, which is divided under embattled leader Jeremy Corbyn.
+May's strategy for the general election has been to pitch herself as a "strong and stable", unifying national leader against what she calls the "coalition of chaos" led by Labour, which is divided under embattled leader Jeremy Corbyn.

 Labour managed to hold on to some councils, in Cardiff and Doncaster, but Labour MP Stephen Kinnock, son of former party leader Neil Kinnock and tipped as a future centrist leadership candidate, said voters had left the party because it was perceived to be "hard left.".